bruceravel/demeter/documents/Artemis/_sources/examples/fes2.txt

 The next step is to prepare for the :demeter:`feff` calculation using the known FeS\ :sub:`2` crystal structure.
-Clicking on the line in the Data window that says :guilabel:`Import crystal data or a Feff calculation` will post a file selection ddialog.
-Click to find the atoms.inp file containing the FeS\ :sub:`2` crystal structure.
+Clicking on the line in the Data window that says :guilabel:`Import crystal data or a Feff calculation` will post a file selection dialog.
+Click to find the :file:`atoms.inp` file containing the FeS\ :sub:`2` crystal structure.

 .. _fig-fes2importatoms:
 .. figure:: ../../_images/fes2-importatoms.png